For your Home

 Removing any stinging insect nest is dangerous.
 If you need advice about a stinging insect nest in your yard or near your home, our stinging insect control experts can recommend the safest and most effective solutions for keeping you and your family out of harm’s way.

-Characteristics: 1" - 1½" long; larger than a yellowjacket.
+Characteristics: 1" - 1½" long; larger than a yellow jacket.

-Using tree bark or plants mixed with their saliva, they create a paper pulp-like material to build their nests from.
+As omnivores, hornets consume insects such as bees and flies as well as tree sap and leaves.
+Like bees, they are also pollinators.
+Using tree bark or plants mixed with their saliva, they create a paper pulp-like material to build their nests.
 With one entry hole on the outside and several layers of comb chambers on the inside, they build up a papery covering that encapsulates the nest.
-Although they prefer to build their nests in dark locations, when a dark location is not available they will add additional layers to the outside of the nest to help keep the light out.

-With an average hornet nest accommodating 200 to 400 workers by late summer, and guards on the alert for potential threats to the colony, caution should be used if a nest is located near a path, entryway, or high traffic area, to avoid being stung.
+With an average hornet nest accommodating 200 to 400 workers by late summer and guards on the alert for potential threats to the colony, caution should be used if a nest is located near a path, entryway, or high-traffic area to avoid being stung.
 No one wants to be stung, especially people who are allergic to wasp stings.
 Besides protecting their colony, hornets can also be aggressive around food sources.

-If the nest is not in close proximity to your home or business, and does not pose an immediate danger, then it is best to leave it alone.
+If the nest is not in close proximity to your home and does not pose an immediate danger, then it is best to leave it alone.
 Hornet colonies will not survive the winter.
 Workers die by late fall, and a few fertile females will leave the nest to seek shelter, either in their natural environment or inside manmade structures.
 In the spring, the queens will establish a new colony.

 Nests: Small mud nests built in or under sheltered areas.